This Is How You Lose the Time War

 This Is How You Lose the Time War is a 2019 science fiction fantasy LGBT epistolary novel by Amal El-Mohtar and Max Gladstone.
+It follows two enemy agents who travel back and forth through time to alter history on behalf of their warring empires, whose timelines are mutually exclusive.
 It was first published by Simon & Schuster.
-It won the BSFA Award for Best Shorter Fiction, the 2019 Nebula Award for Best Novella, the 2020 Locus Award for Best Novella, the 2020 Hugo Award for Best Novella, and the 2020 Ignyte Award for Best Novella.
+It won the 2019 BSFA Award for Best Shorter Fiction, 2019 Nebula Award for Best Novella, 2020 Locus Award for Best Novella, 2020 Hugo Award for Best Novella, and 2020 Ignyte Award for Best Novella.

 Plot

 Agents Red and Blue travel back and forth through time, altering the history of multiple universes on behalf of their warring empires, whose timelines are mutually exclusive.
-In secret, the two begin leaving each other messages — initially taunting, but gradually developing into flirtation, and then love.
+In secret, the two begin leaving each other messages – initially taunting, but gradually developing into flirtation, and then love.
 When Red's commanding officer detects the interaction between Red and Blue, she forces Red to send Blue a message that will poison her when read.
 Even though Red warns Blue of the danger, she reads the message and succumbs to the poison anyway, fearing Red’s treason will be discovered if she does not.

 Some time later, Red, now listless and distraught, finds another message hinting that Blue faked her own death.
 Red returns to each point in their correspondence and collects traces of Blue’s DNA from her letters, allowing her to sneak into Blue's empire and give her immunity to the poison during childhood, an episode related in an earlier letter.
 This incident is discovered and Red is arrested by her own empire; the day before her scheduled execution, Red receives a final letter from Blue indicating that she is breaking her out of prison and inviting her to fight together against both their empires.

-Writing process
+Development

 Red's letters were written entirely by Gladstone, and Blue's by El-Mohtar.
 Although they wrote a general outline beforehand, "the reactions of each character were developed with a genuine element of surprise on receiving each letter, and the scenes accompanying [the letters] were written using that emotional response".